mserinjane/linting-lightning/README.md

 # linting-lightning
-Adding linting for Lightning components in vscode
+Adding linting for Salesforce Lightning components in vscode